raymondhalimm/DevOps/Mission2/README.md

 ## How to Use

+# Pre-requisites

+Run Mission 1 Terraform script to ensure the RDS and Kubernetes cluster is created.
+Any troubleshooting refer to Mission 1 README

-To use this customized Helm chart, run the following command:
+# To use this customized Helm chart, run the following command:

 helm install -f ./myvalues.yaml my-blockscout blockscout/blockscout-stack